guillermemo1833/Tarea2_sd/Kafka/README.md

 ```
- docker exec -it producer bash
+ docker exec -it Producer bash
 ```

 ```
- docker exec -it consumer bash
+ docker exec -it Consumer bash
 ```